-Don Adkins returns as music director in 2024, and Robert Huntington returns as winds director.
-Auditions are on May 11 and 18; rehearsals are on Tuesdays and Thursdays from 7 to 9:30 pm. from June 18 through July 23 (but no rehearsal on July 4), with a dress rehearsal on Friday July 26 from 7 to 9 p.m.
-A free public concert on the evening of Saturday July 27 begins at 7 p.m. at the First Presbyterian Church, 4th & L Streets, Livermore.
+Don Adkins returned as music director in 2024, and Robert Huntington returned as winds director.
+Auditions were on May 11 and 18; rehearsals were on Tuesdays and Thursdays from 7 to 9:30 pm. from June 18 through July 23 (but no rehearsal on July 4), with a dress rehearsal on Friday July 26 from 7 to 9 p.m.
+A free public concert on the evening of Saturday July 27 began promptly at 7 p.m. at First Presbyterian Church Livermore.

-Registration forms for summer 2024, with a hold harmless agreement and a $20 registration fee, are due by April 22.
-Tuition is $200, with scholarships available and a family discount.
-High-school graduates (by first rehearsal) and above are welcome at no tuition.
+Registration forms for summer 2024, with a hold harmless agreement and a $20 registration fee, were due by May 5.
+Tuition was $200, with scholarships available and a family discount.
+High-school graduates (by first rehearsal) and above were welcome at no tuition.

 Bothwell Arts Center: 2466 8th Street (between G and H Streets), Livermore